changlan/kytan/README.md

 #### Server Mode

-Like any other VPN server, you need to configure `iptables` to make sure IP masquerading (or NAT) is enabled.
-This should be done only one.
+Like any other VPN server, you need to configure `iptables` as following to make sure IP masquerading (or NAT) is enabled, which should be done only once.
 In the future, `kytan` will automate these steps.
-You may change `eth0` to the interface name on your server.
+You may change `eth0` to the interface name on your server:

 ```
 $ sudo iptables -t nat -A POSTROUTING -s 10.10.0.0/24 -o eth0 -j MASQUERADE